AxoltDash/cat-fall/README.md

 ## Description

-Fall Cat is a simple yet addictive game where your goal is to prevent the cats from landing on their feet.
-If one falls, you lose.
-Test your reflexes and enjoy the fun!
+Cat-Space is an addictive game where your mission is to eliminate as many space cats as possible without dying in the attempt, but be careful, there are cats with very "peculiar" qualities.

 ## License